 Funny fill-in at National Geographic Kids: Jungle style

 Funny fill-ins represent a great way to revise vocabulary and word forms and still have fun!
 The children should input the words according to the word form, and then the funny fill-in generates a funny story, which we need to read!
 They loved their story, and they were laughing out loud while I read it.
 We also acted it out.

 The final product – a funny story about a safari trip gone wrong!

 Workshop – making the animal masks for dramatizing and chatting in English

 We printed out masks and let the children decorate them with recyclables, colored pencils, and markers.
-They had the task to think about their character while decorating it.
+They had the task of thinking about their character while decorating it.

 We dramatized the story at the end of the workshop, but there were no photos since we were all acting and there was no one to take photos.
 It’s a shame because it was really amazing!
 The goal was to assess what we learned, and the kids remembered everything!
 We finished our acting with the pulling scene, and the kids saved the class by pulling it from the anaconda’s mouth.

 STEAM Zoo building

 The children were given flashcards they needed to follow to build a zoo.
 They were given cardboard, paper, wooden blocks, toy animals, and flashcards.
-The children needed to think about all the things a specific animal needs, and how can they build this space to have specific functions with the given materials.
-They didn’t want to stop building and they really liked it, so we have to add more STEM activities in our future workshops.
+The children needed to think about all the things a specific animal needs and build this space to have specific functions with the given materials.
+However, they didn’t want to stop building and they really liked it, so we have to add more STEM activities in our future workshops.

 Additional activities we didn’t manage to complete

 I always add some extra activities in case we finish earlier than planned.
-That didn’t happen this time, but here are the activities.
+Unfortunately, that didn’t happen this time, but here are the activities.

 - Rewrite the story from the anaconda’s point of view;